Low-Life: 2023 Definitive Edition

-Released on 27th January 2023.
-The Definitive Edition of Low-Life featured the original album on vinyl and a digitally mastered CD, mixed by Frank Arkwright.
-A second CD of unreleased material from album recording sessions, two DVDs of live concerts and performances during 1985, and a book documenting the album production.
+Released on 27 January 2023, the Definitive Edition of Low-Life featured the original album on vinyl and a digitally mastered CD, mixed by Frank Arkwright.
+A second CD of unreleased material from the album recording sessions, two DVDs of live concerts and performances during 1985, and a book documenting the album production.

-Remastered pressings of 12" singles "The Perfect Kiss", "Sub-culture", and "Shellshock" were also made available for purchase on the band's webstore.
+Remastered pressings of 12" singles "Sub-culture", "Shellshock", and two editions of "The Perfect Kiss" were also made available for purchase on the band's webstore.

 Three promotional singles; "The Perfect Kiss (Writing Session Recording)", "Love Vigilantes (TV Pitch Instrumental Edit)", and "Skullcrusher (Demo)" were all published to digital music services preceding the boxsets release.

+On 5 December 2025, Low-Life was reissued on CD featuring both the original album and the bonus disc found in the Definitive set, marking the first time any additional material from the Definitive series was available to purchase outside of the box set.